mzazon/awesome-cloud-projects/aws/enterprise-migration-assessment/enterprise-migration-assessment.md

    aws s3 cp migration-waves.json \
        s3://${S3_BUCKET_NAME}/planning/migration-waves.json

+   # Create wave planning dashboard structure
+   aws s3 cp migration-waves.json \
+       s3://${S3_BUCKET_NAME}/dashboard/wave-planning.json

-   echo "✅ Migration wave planning framework created"
+   echo "✅ Migration wave planning framework created and uploaded to S3"
    ```

-   The migration wave structure provides a framework for organizing your migration approach.
-Use discovery data to assign servers and applications to appropriate waves based on dependencies and business requirements.
+   The migration wave structure provides a framework for organizing your migration approach based on risk, dependencies, and business priorities.
+Use discovery data to assign servers and applications to appropriate waves, ensuring systematic migration execution with minimized business disruption.

-> **Tip**: Start with a small pilot wave of 5-10 low-risk servers to validate your migration processes before moving to larger, more complex waves.
+> **Tip**: Start with a small pilot wave of 5-10 low-risk servers to validate your migration processes and tooling before progressing to larger, more complex waves.
+This approach follows AWS migration methodology for risk mitigation.

 ## Validation & Testing